jharwell/sierra/docs/usage/batch_criteria.rst

 ``mean_range: [0.0, 0.0]`` with ``cardinality=2`` will result in two experiments
 with Guassian distributed ranges ``Gaussian(0, 0.5)``, and ``Gaussian(0, 1.0)``.

+The appropriate ticks_range attribute is required, as there is no way to calculate in general what the correct range of X values for generated graphs should be, because some sensors/actuators may have different assumptions/requirements about noise application than others.
+For example, the differential steering actuator ``noise_factor`` has a default value of 1.0 rather than 0.0, due to its implementation model in ARGoS, so the same range of noise applied to it and, say, the ground sensor, will have different XML changes generated, and so you can't just average the ranges for all sensors/actuators to compute what the ticks should be for a given experiment.

 .. code-block:: YAML

    perf:
      ...
      robustness:
+       uniform_ticks_range: [0.0, 0.1]
+       gaussian_ticks_mean_range: [0.0, 0.1]
+       gaussian_ticks_stddev_range: [0.0, 0.0]

        sensors:
          light:
            model: uniform